KumoCorp/kumomta/docs/changelog/main.md

   `load_validation_options` (for regular load-time checks) and `validation_options` (for `--validate` mode).

+* The [requeue_message](../reference/events/requeue_message.md) event now also
+  receives the SMTP response that led to the requeue event being triggered.

 ## Fixes

 * `kcli trace-smtp-client` and `kcli trace-smtp-server` would always report